runwayml/learn/docs/how-to/importing.md

 #### 4. Import the model

-Once you've pushed your model to GitHub, it's time to import your model in the Runway app.
+Once you've pushed your model to GitHub, it's time to import your model in the Runway.
 Open Runway and select the _Create New Model From GitHub_ button on the lower left.

 ![Import Model #1](assets/images/views/home-screen.png)